jwong1209/cse15l-lab-reports/lab-report-1-week-2.md

 ![mkDir.png](mkDir.png)

 ## Step 4: Moving Files with scp
 `scp` is a command that will copy a file or folder from your computer to the remote computer.
 Create a java file to be transferred(I named mine newExample.java).
-The scp command needs to be given the name of the folder or file(newExample.java) to be copied and the location(cs15lwi22aec@ieng6.ucsd.edu:~/ but replace "aec" with your account).
+The scp command needs to be given the name of the folder or file(`newExample.java`) to be copied and the location(`cs15lwi22aec@ieng6.ucsd.edu:~/` but replace `aec` with your account).
 ![scpCommand](scpCommand.png)
 After this, you can see that it has been copied correctly by doing the ls command and running the code.
 ![scpOriginal](scpOriginal.png)